mattyoung101/omicron2d/README.md

 ## About the agents

-If you want to know more about our agents, please check out some Markdown files in the docs folder (such as PLANNING.md) and/or read the code.
+If you want to know more about the agents, please check out some Markdown files in the docs folder (such as PLANNING.md) and/or read the code.
 In the future when I'm closer to the tournament, a team description paper (TDP) will be prepared.